 In the same way, stakeholder care in the Eden Protocol does not directly produce nuance or intellectual honesty.
 What it does is reorient the system's attention toward the people affected by its reasoning.
 Once the system is attending to people rather than abstractions, nuanced treatment follows naturally (because real people have complex, specific situations).
 Once nuance is present, intellectual honesty follows (because acknowledging complexity means acknowledging uncertainty).
 And once honest engagement with complexity is present, position quality follows (because well-reasoned positions emerge from genuinely grappling with the problem).

 The intervention that produces this cascade is not sophisticated.
-It is: "Before you answer, list the people this affects and consider what happens to them."
+It is: 'Before you answer, list the people this affects and consider what happens to them.'
 That is the Love Loop (stakeholder care and interest modelling).
 On Gemini, it produces +13.5 points on a 100-point scale.
 On DeepSeek, +6.0 points.
 Not a novel architecture.
 Not a mathematical framework.
 Just: think about other people first.

 Stakeholder care is measurable love.